 On graduating Katharine went to work for the Jill Freud Company as an ASM on their production of Abigail's Party which had runs in both Southwold and Aldeburgh Theatres.
 Returning to London she worked as Assistant Director at the Arcola Theatre on The Cradle Will Rock.
 The theatre asked her to return to be assistant direct The Painter, a new play by Rebecca Lenkiewicz starring Toby Jones as Turner.
 This show opened the new Arcola Theatre and was directed by Artistic Director Mehmet Ergen.
 Katharine then went on to assist Helena Kaut-Howson on Uncle Vanya and was assistant director on The Bible at Shakespeare's Globe Theatre.

 In 2012 Katharine set up her theatre company Tea Break Theatre (www.teabreaktheatre.com) and took their first show Punch & Judy to the Pleasance Theatre at Edinburgh Fringe Festival.
 The show went on to a London transfer at Arcola theatre.
 Later that same year she wrote and directed The Mortals in the House, an adaptation of Elizabeth's Gaskell's ghost stories performed at her Manchester home.
-In 2013 the company extended to include a producer and created outdoor promenade show Five Children and It which sold out and went on to a further two runs the following year.
+In 2013 the company created outdoor promenade show Five Children and It which sold out and went on to a further two runs.

-Also in 2013 Katharine directed NewsRevue and, with the cast from this show, set up parallel universe comedy group zazU (www.zazucomedy.com).
+Also in 2013, Katharine directed NewsRevue and, with the cast from this show, set up parallel universe comedy group zazU (www.zazucomedy.com).
 The group have performed at Soho Theatre, Underbelly, Pleasance, Alphabetti, Gilded Balloon, the Museum of Comedy and Leicester Square theatre to name a few.

 2014 saw the re-runs of Five Children and It, two Edinburgh shows: zazU at Underbelly and Somebody I Used to Know at Assembly, and her first full length London directorial debut in the form of new play The Love and Devotion of Ridley Smith at the Old Red Lion Theatre.
 She also wrote her play After Party about the composer Franz Schubert which was performed by Re:Sound as part of the Oxford Lieder Festival.